tjl9096/MachineLearningGroup8/README.md

 ```
 One of our propsed changes does the model training on the coco128 dataset by converting images to grayscale for better detection of grayscale images

-Now, you should be able to run our test files compareGrayscale.py
+Now, you should be able to run our test file compareGrayscale.py

 ---

-Then there is custom Dataset that we trained model yolo5 on our Faces for recognition purposes.
+Then there is a custom Dataset that we trained model yolov5 on our Faces for recognition purposes.
 For more details refer to [Custom Dataset](FacialRecognition/README.md)